 The city’s history of Hollywood connections dates back to filming the 1915 version of Peer Gynt, followed by Zane Grey movies.
 Studios discovered the wonders of location shooting in Palm Springs with vacant land, mountains, and boulders for Westerns and sand dunes for films about the Arabian desert.
 In 1921, heartthrob Rudolph Valentino filmed scenes here for The Sheik.
 When stars came here to work, some found themselves checking out real estate afterward.
 Hollywood’s famed “It Girl,” Clara Bow, and her husband, Rex Bell, were early village residents.

-Rudolph Valentino in the Sheik.
+Rudolph Valentino in The Sheik.

 Palm Springs gained more fame in the 1920s when Hollywood movie stars made it their weekend retreat of choice.
 Within a two-hour drive east of the Hollywood studios in Los Angeles, Palm Springs beckoned with reliably warm weather and cinematic desert expanses framed by the San Jacinto Mountains.
 Celebrities, prominent business leaders, and the famous could escape the spotlight and sip cocktails by the pool.